rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

 Either add or delete profiles.
 A profile is only a catalog where data about tasks are saved.
 See tag about `config-file` where RsyncUI stores files.

 {{< figure src="/images/add/profiles.png" alt="" position="center" style="border-radius: 8px;" >}}

-## Shell commands

-Be carefull with this option, most likely for the advanced user.

-{{< figure src="/images/add/shellcommands.png" alt="" position="center" style="border-radius: 8px;" >}}

-You can connect shell scripts to a task.
-A shell script can e.g. be mounting, pretask and unmounting, posttask of a remote storage.
-Or you can execute a shell script to encrypyt your data ahead of synchronizing the data.
-The shell scripts names and locations is set by the user.

-- **pretask**: attach optional pre shell script to the synchronize command, the shell script is executed **ahead** of the synchronize command
-  - switch execute shell script on/off
-- **posttask**: attach optional post shell script to the synchronize command, the shell script is executed **after** the synchronize command
-  - switch execute shell script on/off
-- **Halt on error**: if the phrase "error" occurs in the output from the `pre.sh` command, if `on` the execution of synchronize command is aborted